 Safety and security.

 - Safety of women is a concern in India.
-Women should take particular care in all parts of India and exercise caution, even if they are travelling in a group.
+Women should take particular care in all parts of India and exercise caution, even if travelling in a group.
 See

 Safety and security.